fursich/action_recipient/README.md

 Whitelisted emails addresses are not overwritten, thus can be delivered as usual.

 IMPORTANT:
-With current version (version <~ 0.2.0) "domains" are the last part of email addresses after `@`, and matched with original email address literally on word-to-word basis.
+"domains" are the last part of email addresses after `@`, and matched with original email address literally on word-to-word basis.

 So whitelisted domains such as `bar.com` does NOT whitelist emails to subdomains like `somebody@foo.bar.com` (therefore redirected).

+If you wish to whitelist a domain including all the subdomains under it, use regular expressions as [described earlier](#detailed-settings)

 3. register ActionRecipient as the interceptor